 Recreate dishes straight from the recipe collections of Vincent Van Gogh and, while you cook, learn more about his life and works.
 All ingredients provided.

 If you love French cooking and Impressionist painting, you’ll love our series of one-day workshops, with a different artist featured in each session.
 You’ll explore French Impressionism, and celebrate the good life so joyously captured by the Impressionists, with hands-on cooking workshops led by your tutor who is both a professional chef and an art historian.

-Join one workshop or all four over the course of the year – once you’ve done one, you’ll be sure to want to do more!
 In this workshop, you’ll learn how to cook two dishes Van Gogh ate while living at the Auberge Ravoux at the end of his life.
 He was a frequent visitor to his doctor’s home, Dr Gachet, who lived up the street and with whom he dined regularly.
 We’ll make a roast stuffed, rolled lamb dish as a main, an easy but impressive dish that looks great on the plate and is easy to replicate at home.
 For dessert, we’ll make a pithiviers tart—an almond, puff pastry dessert traditionally made in France for Epiphany.